statistik-aargau/propop/README.md

 are only published in five-year intervals, the most recent ones being based on population records from 2023. `propop` enables you to run projections with more recent population records.
-- This package was developed for use with *FSO parameters*.
+- This package was developed for use with *FSO parameters* (e.g., mortality rate, or emigration rate).
 Most parameters are only available for cantons and the whole of Switzerland.
 If you wish to run projections at smaller scales (e.g., districts), you need to prepare the parameters for each spatial entity before running the projection.
 [This vignette](https://statistik-aargau.github.io/propop/articles/project_subregions.html)
 includes tips of how to prepare your input data.
-- Similarly, if you wish to adjust parameters (e.g., mortality rates that vary between regions) you need to prepare the parameters accordingly.
+- Similarly, if you wish to adjust parameters (e.g., mortality rates that vary between subregions), you need to prepare the parameters accordingly.
 - `propop::propop()`offers the possibility to account for varying subregional migration patterns and migration between subregions.
 However, before using this feature, users must adjust or calculate the required parameters ([see this vignette](https://statistik-aargau.github.io/propop/articles/project_subregions.html)).